Roy Benavidez: Personal honors

-The conference room owned and operated by the Department of Military Instruction of the United States Military Academy is the "Benavidez Room".
-Inside the "Benavidez Room" there are signed pictures of MSG Benavidez, the citation from his Medal of Honor, and a G.I.
+The conference room owned and operated by the Department of Military Instruction at the United States Military Academy is the Benavidez Room.
+Inside this room are signed pictures of MSG Benavidez, the citation from his Medal of Honor, and a G.I.
 Joe toy created in his likeness.
 The room is used primarily for planning Cadet Summer Military Training and hosting visitors.

 The USNS Benavidez, a U.S. Navy Bob Hope-class roll on roll off vehicle cargo ship, is named in honor of MSG Benavidez.

 Roy Benavidez's Medal of Honor is on display at the Ronald Reagan Library along with a video of him receiving the medal from President Reagan.

+The portion of Texas State Highway 71 in Wharton County, Texas, where Benavidez grew up, located between the Colorado County line and FM 2765 is designated the Roy Benavidez Memorial Highway.

-As of November 2020, there are discussions to rename Fort Hood as Fort Benavidez as part of an ongoing movement to rename installations and institutions originally named for Confederate generals.
+There were discussions to rename Fort Hood as Fort Benavidez as part of an ongoing movement to rename installations and institutions originally named for Confederate generals.